schimi-dev/schi-template-app/README.md

 ### Progressive Enhancement for all forms
 All forms should be built in a way that they support Progressive Enhancement.

+### Colocate Server Actions
+Server Actions are colocated with the components using them.

+### Do not use index files
+In this app no files named `index.ts` or `index.tsx` are used.

 ## Pitfalls

 This section includes the most relevant pitfalls that developers might run into.